Mathelab/ALTRE/README.md

 Additional information also available in the documentation for the *getTSS()* function.

-Installation instructions below or if you want to see an example of how ALTRE works without installation, browse the vignette: https://mathelab.github.io/ALTRE/vignette.html
+Installation instructions below or if you want to see an example of how ALTRE works without installation browse the vignette: https://mathelab.github.io/ALTRE/vignette.html

 ## Contact Us